dongxifu/Socket-CMD/README.md

 # Socket-CMD
-A remote control tool for IADA which is more powerful A new five chess for C++ which is more efficient.
+A remote control tool for IADA which is more powerful.

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at

 http://www.apache.org/licenses/LICENSE-2.0